pglen/pyedpro/README.md

  The diff buffer is read only.
 To refresh the diff, select from the tab's right click menu 'Re-diff buffers'.
 The diff-ing can be stopped from the same right click menu, by selecting 'Stop Diffing'.
-The diff algorythm is crude, but the simplicity has its advantages.
-Speed and predictibility.
+The diff algorithm is crude, but the simplicity has its advantages.
+Speed and predictability.

   PyEdPro.py has macro recording/play, search/replace, one click function navigation,
 auto backup, undo/redo, auto complete, auto correct, syntax check, spell suggestion